How Much to Tip in Every Situation – From Your Hairdresser to Pizza Delivery to a Massage Therapist

 How much should I tip golf course caddies?

 - Varies between courses

-For tipping a caddie, your best bet is to ask the caddie master or head pro what is customary.
+For tipping a caddie, your best bet is to ask the caddie master or head pro what is customary at that golf course.
 If you’re having your clubs cleaned, tip anywhere between $3-5, plus a little extra if they bring them out to your car – though some clubs may have a no-tipping policy.
-Tips for shoe service, like changing spikes, cleaning, and polishing, is anywhere from $5-$10.
+Tips for shoe service, such as changing spikes, cleaning, and polishing, is anywhere from $5-$10.

-This is the host of a nice restaurant.
-Times when you would consider tipping them: when they give you the best table, when they offer you a table without a reservation on a busy night, or if you just want to impress your date.
+Times when you would consider tipping them: when they give you the best table, when they offer you a table without a reservation on a busy night, or if you just want to impress your date. 😉

-The factors here include timeliness and the condition of boxes/bags of the order.
-Remember that they do not make your food, so if there is a problem with the contents that doesn’t involve transport, that’s something to speak with the restaurant directly.
+The factors here include timeliness and the condition of the boxes/bags of the order.
+Remember that they do not make your food, so if there is a problem with the contents that don’t involve transport, that’s something to speak with the restaurant directly.

-If you’re not sure exactly how much, some people use the rule of thumb of $1 per $10,000 the car is worth.
+If you’re not sure exactly how much, some people use the rule of thumb of $1 per $10,000 the value of your car.

 This might seem a little out of the ordinary due to the self-serve aspect, but someone is usually still taking your drink order and clearing your table as you make trips to the buffet line.
 Tips can be more than this suggested amount in the case of great service.